 In Conclusion: This is just the beginning

 At the end of the conference, the conference convener, Shodipo Ayomide, dropped by the booth.
-Shodipo is also a developer advocate, as well as a conference and community organiser in Nigeria.
+Shodipo is also a developer advocate, as well as a conference and community organizer in Nigeria.

 We reminisced about the old days, when we used to go to conferences physically, and especially about the after-conference party (will there be a virtual one, coming soon?).